 Do you ever have those days where you are sitting in front of your laptop, attempting to write a new blog post, and nothing happens?
 Nothing but a blank screen staring at you?
 Inspiration just doesn’t strike and you can’t come up with a single workable post idea?

 Or you’re in a rush and you need something quick you can write and publish in order to stick to your blogging schedule and keep your readers happy.
 You don’t want to spend a bunch of time trying to come up with something to write about.

 So let’s start brainstorming a whole list of future blog posts.
 I prefer to do this exercise in a spreadsheet.
-If that’s not your thing, then, by all means, use a word document or whatever program you prefer for brainstorming topic ideas.
+If that’s not your thing, then, use a word document or whatever program you prefer for brainstorming topic ideas.
 Or go old-school with a notebook and pen.
 Your call.

 Step 1 – Log Into Your Blog and Make a List of Your Categories

 Log into your blogging interface (WordPress, SquareSpace, etc.) and look up the categories you have set up.
-This is super-easy to do in WordPress:

 - Log into your dashboard

 - Click on Posts in the left sidebar.